m1ck2/hg-sip/sphinx/c_api.rst

     In addition, any association of the instance with regard to the cyclic garbage collector with another instance is removed.

-.. c:function:: void sipTransferBreak(PyObject *obj)

-    Any association of a Python wrapped instance with regard to the cyclic garbage collector with another instance is removed.
-Ownership of the instance should be with C++.

-    :param obj:
-        the wrapped instance.

-    .. deprecated:: 4.14
-        Use the following instead:

-            sipTransferTo(obj, NULL);

 .. c:function:: void sipTransferTo(PyObject *obj, PyObject *owner)